Server Core for Windows Server 2012 R2 and Windows Server 2012

 Server Core is a minimal server installation option for computers running on the operating system.
 Server Core provides a low-maintenance server environment with limited functionality.

-As in Windows Server 2008 R2 and Windows Server 2008, Windows Server 2012 offers Full Server and Server Core installation options.
+As in Windows Server 2008 R2 and Windows Server 2008, Windows Server 2012 R2 and Windows Server 2012 offer Full Server and Server Core installation options.
 Starting with Windows Server 2012, it is possible to transition between Full Server and Server Core without reinstalling the operating system.

 Server Core is an installation option that is capable of the following server roles.